SA9102/Advanced-Todo/README.md

 Current features:

 - Create, update and delete todos.
+- Create tags, and assign tags to todos.
 - Quickly delete or change task while on the home screen.
 - Go to a todo's 'edit page' to add a description, tags, and change priority.
 - Check off todos.